 Weddington's Betrayal of Women

-On the thirty-fifth anniversary of the Roe v.
-Wade decision legalizing abortion, many will focus on the undeniable humanity of the unborn child now seen clearly by millions through sophisticated sonograms on Oprah as well as in Life and Newsweek cover stories.
+On the fortieth anniversary of the Roe v.
+Wade decision legalizing abortion, many will focus on the undeniable humanity of the unborn child now seen clearly by millions through sophisticated sonograms shared by proud parents eagerly awaiting the birth of their children.

-Meanwhile, I will be reflecting on the impact of the choice made by attorney Sarah Weddington in 1973.
+It is also a good time to evaluate the impact of the choice made by attorney Sarah Weddington in 1973 on women.